-There are tons of benefits to using a tankless water heater for your hot water.
-Endless hot water for one is something many people enjoy so nobody has to take a cold shower when the tank runs out.
+Endless hot water is something many people enjoy so nobody has to take a cold shower when the tank runs out.
 But what happens when there is no power?

-So, how can you use a tankless water heater without electricity?
+So, how can you use a tankless or regular water heater without electricity?

 There are a couple of solutions available so you can have hot water during a power outage.